-Japanese knives have very little to no curve at all.
+Japanese blades have very little to no curve at all.
 As a result the cutting motion is very different.
 Rather than a rocking motion you will need to use a sliding motion.
 This can be done while pushing the knife away from your body or drawing it towards.
 Either way, the entire knife is lifted off the board for each cut.

 Here is a great video demonstrating the proper technique with a Japanese knife.

 Types of Chefs Knives

 While there is a wide variety of knives available, they all generally fall into two categories: Japanese and Western.
 They vary in blade shape, design, steel hardness, and required cutting technique.
 Let’s take a look at the important features of each as well as some of the pros and cons.

 Western style knives such as the Wüsthof Ikon have a rounded shape to the blade.
 They are generally heavier, wider, and made of softer steel than their Japanese counterparts.
 This might not sound like an advantage, but all of these features add up to sturdy and durable product that are capable of cutting a wide variety of foods.

 They can also handle a fair amount of abuse.
 Most chefs would think nothing of cutting up a whole chicken using a Western style knife.
 Because the blade is thicker and softer it can handle bone, sinew and other dense materials.
 Attempting to do the same with a Japanese knife could cause the thin edge to crack or chip.

 Something as innocuous as dragging the side of the blade across the cutting board to scoop up food can put too much pressure on the edge of a Japanese knife with extremely hard steel.